Gbenga1-tech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-a script that lists environment variables.
 5- a script that lists all local variables and environment variables, and function 6-create a new local variable
+7-a script that creates a new global variable.